herzenschein/herz-quadlet/README.md

 Once the service is started, it will pull all required images and run a podman container.

+You can learn more about it in [Advantages of using Quadlets](Advantages.md).

 It deprecates, but is not a direct alternative to, [podman-generate-systemd](https://docs.podman.io/en/latest/markdown/podman-generate-systemd.1.html).
 It is more of an alternative to `docker-compose.yml` or `compose.yml` files.